Jump to content

 Jos's Achievements

-13. Welcome to the AutoIt forum.
-Unfortunately you appear to have missed the Forum rules on your way in.
-Please read them now - particularly the bit about not discussing game automation - and then you will understand why you will get no help and this thread will now be locked.
-See you soon with a legitimate question I hope.
+11. Welcome to the AutoIt forum.
+Unfortunately, you appear to have missed the Forum rules on your way in.
+Please read them now – particularly the bit about staying within the EULA of programs - and then you will understand why you will get no help and this thread will now be locked.
+See you soon with a legitimate question, I hope.
 The Moderation team

 ×